Stockholm International Film Festival

 The Stockholm International Film Festival (Stockholms filmfestival) is an annual film festival held in Stockholm, Sweden.
-It was launched in 1990 and has been held every year since then during the second half of November.
+It was launched in 1990 and has been held every year since then during the second half of November, and focuses on emerging and early career filmmakers.
+The winning film in the international competition section is awarded the Bronze Horse (Bronshästen), and it awards a number of other prizes.